 2.1 Packets

-Each Algol 68 source file contains a packet.
+Each Algol 68 source file, which are files using the file extension .a68, contains the definition of a so-called packet.
 Packets therefore play the role of compilation units, and each packet can be compiled separately to an object file.
 A set of compiled object files can then be linked in the usual fashion into an executable, archive or shared object by the system linker, without the need of any language-specific link editor or build system.

-This compiler supports three different kind of packets:
+This compiler supports two different kind of packets:

 A collection of packets, all of which must be compatible with each other, constitutes either a program or a library.
 Exactly one of the packets constituting a program shall be a particular program.
 In libraries at least one packet must be a prelude packet.